uspki/policies/certificate-policy.md

 1. WebTrust for Certification Authorities, Version 2.0 or later
 2. WebTrust for Certification Authorities - SSL Baseline with Network Security, Version 2.2 or later
+3. Compliance of the CA's CPS against this CP

 Audits shall incorporate periodic monitoring and/or accountability procedures to ensure that the audits continue to be conducted in accordance with the requirements of the scheme.
 The audit shall be conducted by a Qualified Auditor, as specified in Section 8.3.

 ## 8.5 Actions taken as a result of deficiency
 When the Qualified Auditor finds a discrepancy between the requirements of this CP or the stipulations in the CPS and the design, operation, or maintenance of the CAs, the following actions shall be performed: